-During the year we worked closely with the NHS finance function and ONF in setting up the Regional Finance Academies.
-These incorporate all training and development activities in each region.
-These incorporate the Skills Development Networks (SDN's) and Finance and Management Training Schemes (FMTS).
-The FMTS scheme now also incorporate apprenticeship schemes.
-HFMA continues to run many of these networks and schemes across the country
+During the year we worked closely with the NHS finance function and ONF in developing the Regional Finance Academies.
+These incorporate all training and development activities in each region and include the Skills Development Networks (SDN's) and Finance and Management Training Schemes (FMTS).
+The FMTS scheme now also incorporates apprenticeship schemes.
+HFMA continues to run many of these networks and schemes across the country.